 The committee must individually approve engagements for permissible services.
 All engagements are periodically reported to the audit committee.
+The preapproval of potential services can be provided by the audit committee chair as a delegate of the audit committee.
+The audit committee chair reports any such preapproved services to the committee at its next meeting.
 Pursuant to the rules of the SEC, the fees billed by the independent registered public accounting firm for services are disclosed in the table above.